rak2618/RAK_JJP_ConwaysGameOfLife/README.md

 In order to use our simulation, run the whole Graphics_V6d file into swiftforth.
 Then copy & paste all of the FINAL1 file into swiftforth and run.

-At the top of the FINAL1 file is a constant n, this can be changed, this is the grid size.
+At the top of the FINAL1 file is a constant n, this can be changed, this is the grid size. n should be changed in the FINAL1 file. there are also variables bmp-x-size and bmp-y-size which need to be set to n in the Graphics-V6d file.
 How to run a simulation:

     1) Resetting the array.